slatedocs/slate/source/index.md

 ```

-Authentication is done via the API key which you can find in [Settings -> Advanced Settings -> API Key](https://app.recruiterbox.com/app/#settings/api-key/)
+Authentication is done via the API key which you can find in <a href="https://app.recruiterbox.com/app/#settings/api-key/" target="_blank">Settings -> Advanced Settings -> API Key</a>

 Requests are authenticated using <a href="http://en.wikipedia.org/wiki/Basic_access_authentication" target="_blank">HTTP Basic Auth</a>.
 Provide your API key as the basic auth username.
 You do not need to provide a password.